marcomole00/sweng2-rp-mole/considerations.md

 - admin password ->  mandatory
 - public port -> not mandatory , defaults to a well known port number

 This mechanism could be included in the development environment, for example as a vscode plugin.
-Implementing this mechanism into the k8s cli utility is nearly useless, due to the complexity of the sofware and the potentially escalation of API calls done to the registry endpoint.
+Implementing this mechanism into the k8s cli utility is nearly useless, due to the complexity of the software and the potentially escalation of API calls done to the registry endpoint.
 This is a check that is best done before testing the actual configuration on the k8s runtime.

 The registries should offer an API endpoint that replies with the configuration option of the requested image.

-Informations about the configuration options could be
+Information about the configuration options could be
 - mandatory or facultative (ie have a meaningful and/or well known default value)
 - type of the configuration options -> int, float, string , some other kind of structured data (like json?)